microsoft/PowerToys/doc/specs/WinGet Manifest Keyboard Shortcuts extension.md

         Ctrl:               # Determines if the Ctrl Key is part of the shortcut
         Shift:              # Determines if the Shift Key is part of the shortcut
         Alt:                # Determines if the Alt Key is part of the shortcut
-        Description:        # Optionale description of the shortcut
+        Description:        # Optional description of the shortcut
         AdditionalInfo:     # Optional additional information about the shortcut
         Recommended:        # Optionally determines if the shortcut is displayed in a designated recommended area
         Keys:               # Array of keys that need to be pressed